SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Introduction

-Based on the above analysis, we apply SNNs to monocular 3D object detection to construct a novel architecture SpikeSMOKE.
-In order to shrink the gap between the discrete signals of SNNs and the continuous signals of ANNs for feature expressiveness, we propose a cross-scale gated coding mechanism (CSGC) inspired by the filtering mechanism of biological neuronal synapses, which can reduce information loss and improve the detection performance of the model by fusing multi-scale attention, as shown in Figure \ref{fig1}.
-To further reduce the model's power consumption while maintaining the spike computation paradigm, we propose innovative light-weight residual blocks.
-Numerous experiments have demonstrated on the autonomous driving KITTI dataset and the CIFAR10/100 datasets.
+Based on the above analysis, we apply brain-inspired Spiking Neural Networks (SNNs) with low-power characteristics to monocular 3D object detection to construct a novel architecture SpikeSMOKE.
+In order to shrink the gap between the discrete signals of SNNs and the continuous signals of ANNs for feature expressiveness, we propose a cross-scale gated coding mechanism (CSGC) inspired by the filtering mechanism of biological neuronal synapses, which can reduce information loss and improve the detection performance of the model by fusing multi-scale attention.
+To further reduce the model's power consumption while maintaining the spike computation paradigm, we design innovative light-weight residual blocks that can significantly reduce the computational load and energy consumption while maintaining the network's depth and complexity.
+To verify the effectiveness of the proposed method in this paper, we conducted a large number of experiments, which cover the widely used KITTI and NuScenes-mini datasets in the field of autonomous driving, as well as the CIFAR10 and CIFAR100 datasets in the field of computer vision.
 The contributions of this paper can be summarized as follows.

-\quad (1) To enhance the energy efficiency of monocular 3D object detection, we draw inspiration from brain-like SNNs, known for their low-power properties, and leverage the simplicity of the SMOKE network to construct a novel architecture called SpikeSMOKE.
+\quad (1) To enhance the energy efficiency of monocular 3D object detection, we propose a spiking architecture SpikeSMOKE based on SMOKE leveraging the low power consumption feature of brain-like SNNs.

-\quad (2) In this SpikeSMOKE, we introduce the parallel cross-scale gated coding mechanism CSGC based on attention to improve the information representation capability of the model.
-At the same time, we also propose a light-weight residual block on the SpikeSMOKE model.
+\quad (2) To improve the information representation capability of SpikeSMOKE, we design a novel parallel cross-scale gated coding mechanism CSGC based on attention.
+Additionally, we propose a light-weight residual block integrated into the SpikeSMOKE model.

-\quad (3) The SpikeSMOKE can significantly decrease energy consumption compared to the results with SMOKE for 3D Object Detection.
-For instance, energy usage can be reduced by 72.2\% in the hard category, with merely a 4\% dip in detection performance.

-\quad (4)The SpikeSMOKE with CSGC can achieve better results on the KITTI dataset, in comparison to the baseline SpikeSMOKE.
-Moreover, in order to validate the generalizability of the proposed CSGC encoding strategy, we have also done experiments on the CIFAR-10/100 datasets to validate this.
+\quad (3) Compared to the baseline SpikeSMOKE, our enhanced model with CSGC achieves superior performance on the KITTI dataset.
+We further validate the generalizability of the proposed CSGC encoding strategy through experiments on the NuScenes-mini and CIFAR-10/100 datasets.
+Meanwhile, compared with SMOKE, SpikeSMOKE significantly reduces energy consumption in 3D object detection.

 This paper is organized as follows.
 In section \ref{sec:related_work}, we describe the kinetic formulation of LIF for spike neurons, the model architecture for monocular 3D object detection, the coding mechanism, and lightweighting methods.
 In section \ref{sec:methods}, we describe the macroscopic architecture of SpikeSMOKE, the detailed implementation of cross-scale gated coding (CSGC) and lightweighted residual structures.
 In the \ref{sec:experiments} section, we present the experimental results of our methods and the results of ablation experiments.
 In the \ref{sec:conclusion} section, we summarize the paper.